 Voltage is the force that causes electrons to flow in a circuit.
 Voltage is sometimes called electromotive force, or EMF.
 Voltage is the electrical term for the electromotive force (EMF) that causes electron flow.
 (T5A05) The volt is the basic unit of electromotive force.
-(T5A11) The letter V is shorthand for volts.

-You use a voltmeter to measure electric potential or electromotive force.
-(T7D01) About 12 volts is the amount of voltage that a mobile transceiver usually requires.
+(T5A11) The letter V is the symbol we use for volts.
+About 12 volts is the amount of voltage that a mobile transceiver usually requires.
 (T5A06)

 Current is the name for the flow of electrons in an electric circuit.
 (T5A03) Electrical current is measured in amperes.
-(T5A01) The letter A is shorthand for amperes.
-An ammeter is the instrument used to measure electric current.
-(T7D04)

-Direct current is the name for a current that flows only in one direction.
+(T5A01) Direct current is the name for a current that flows only in one direction.
 (T5A04) Batteries supply direct current, or simply DC.

 Alternating current is the name for a current that reverses direction on a regular basis.
-(T5A09) Alternating current, or AC, is what is available from your home's wall sockets.
+(T5A09) Frequency is the term that describes the number of times per second that an alternating current reverses direction.
+(T5A12) Alternating current, or AC, is what is available from your home's wall sockets.
 Power supplies convert the AC into DC, which is required for most modern amateur radio equipment.

 Resistance is the term used to describe opposition to current flow in a circuit.
 The basic unit of resistance is the ohm.
 The Greek letter omega ( $\Omega$ ) is shorthand for ohms.
-An ohmmeter is the instrument used to measure resistance.
-(T7D05)